 Technology has made investing easier and cheaper.
 In the old days, you had to call your broker to make a trade and pay a $100+ commission for each trade.
 Can you imagine spending $1,000 to build a portfolio?
 It's no wonder the buy and hold principle was established.

-Today, you can build a portfolio by simply owning SPY (the low cost S&P 500 ETF) and AGG (the low cost Barclays Aggregate Bond ETF) in the above ratios through a brokerage like Motif Investing.
+Today, you can build a portfolio by simply owning SPY (the low cost S&P 500 ETF) and AGG (the low cost Barclays Aggregate Bond ETF) in the above ratios through any online brokerage.
 It will only cost the investor $9.95 to buy or rebalance up to 30 positions and you get $150 of credit free.
 If you have a smaller portfolio or if you really enjoy following the markets, I recommend this route.

 If you haven't already, max out your 401k and your IRA.
 Keep your portfolio simple and invest in the lowest cost index ETFs possible.
 Follow a recommended asset allocation model as you age.
 Feel free to take 5% – 10% of your portfolio and swing for the fences too, especially before age 40.